 Communicating this kind of policy with the utmost clarity is essential.
 Telecommuting is not simply a one-way street.
 While it brings benefits to the company to have workers based at home, such as productivity and cost-efficiency, the prospect of remote work could cause anxiety for workers or and can even increase household bills for them.

-Clearly communicating your policy and what is expected of workers, as well as how they will be supported, will go a long way to allaying fears and encouraging employee buy-in.
+Once you've learned how to create a work from home policy, clearly communicating what is expected of workers, as well as how they will be supported, will go a long way to allaying fears and encouraging employee buy-in.
 Being open to feedback from your staff as they adjust to working from home can also lead to process improvements, and ensure that both your organisation and your workers are getting the most out of your remote working arrangement.